lfnothias/enpkg_mn_and_spectral_lib_matching/README.md

 1. Copy and rename the parameters file <code>configs/default/default.yaml</code> into <code>configs/user/user.yaml</code>
 2. Modifiy the ``user.yaml`` file according to your needs (especially the paths).
+3. The feature table and MS2 MGF file must have the following suffixes (FBMN.mgf, feature_table.csv)
 3. Launch the process:

 #### Running it